-There are so many different options for performing research on your patients and what their needs are.
-Although they all have their pros and cons, one of the best ways to get the most accurate results is through mixed-methods research.
+There are so many different options for performing research on your patient’s experience and what their needs are.
+Although they all have pros and cons, one of the best ways to get the most accurate results is through mixed-methods research.
 Let’s briefly discuss these different methods and how you can combine them to get the full picture.

-This method can be seen in two different ways: typical, paper surveys, like the HCAHPS survey, or text message surveys.
+This method can be seen in two ways: typical paper surveys, like the HCAHPS survey, or text message surveys.

 After your patient leaves the facility, they may receive a textual survey in the mail to reflect on their experience and provide feedback.
 This is a much slower method as it must be mailed to the patient and then mailed back.